 The OHOA Deaf-Blind Intervener Learning Modules are a national online resource designed to increase awareness, knowledge, and skills related to intervention for students who are deaf-blind.
 Come join the Washington Cohort series which is tailored specifically for our State’s unique needs.
 These training modules are free, self-paced, and offer clock hours.
-Click this link to register.
+Registration for this series has closed.

 Who Should Participate:

 - Special Education administrators who want to learn more about preparing paraeducators to work with children with complex needs, including vision and hearing loss

 - Parents of children with complex needs, including vision and hearing loss